claynaut/citrushack2022/README.md

   - This is the port where the development server is run on.
 Any changes you make to the code will reflect almost instantly while the server is running.

 ## Contributing to the Project
-### Forking
-> Forking the repo to work on your own code.
-- Fork the repo by clicking the `Fork` button in the upper right corner
-  - This creates a copy of the repository in your own account.

 ### Committing Changes
 - Check what files you edited: `git status`
 - Adding files to commit: `git add <file-name>` or `git add .` to commit all files